 ART.
-My heart is happy just thinking of loose objects & art supplies: rocks, gems, stones, paint, ribbon, yarn, crayons, chalk, markers, pencils, foil, paper, tissue paper.
+My heart is happy just thinking of loose parts and art supplies: rocks, gems, stones, paint, ribbon, yarn, crayons, chalk, markers, pencils, foil, paper, tissue paper.
 Chaos!

-One of my students favorite experience is drawing or painting themselves, making portraits.
-I’ve seen great growth in this area and when a child draws himself/herself, you are able to look into a deeper part of their being.
+One of my students favorite learning experiences is drawing or painting themselves, making portraits.
+I’ve seen great growth in this area and when a child draws themself, you are able to look into a deeper part of their being.

 Art cannot be separated from academics.
 It’s one of the main languages of the human.